Fiestas Patrias highlights culture as Latin American countries celebrate independence

 The community is invited to celebrate the valley’s Latino culture during the Fiestas Patrias on Saturday, Sept.
 17.

-“This is an annual celebration,” Valeria Rodriguez, a committee member who helped organize the event, told the Star-Herald.
+“This is an annual celebration,” Valeria Rodriguez, a committee member who helped organize the event, told the Gering Courier.
 “The reason we celebrate the event is because it is the independence of various Latin American countries.”

 Mayra Heeman, a fellow committee member, said there was discussion about the name of the event and a desire to include every Latin American culture.